markusfalk/generator-npm-angular/README.md

 ## What is npm-angular

-> A generator used to scaffold Angular modules as npm packages.
+> A generator used to scaffold Angular modules to be published to npm.

+### Features

+* Quickly create npm packages that contain Angular modules
+* Publish with or without scope
+* Use official or your own registry
+* Clean project structure
+* Seperated Angular development environment
+* Uses strictest typescript setup possible

 ### tl;dr

 This generator can be used to create npm packages that contain Angular modules, services, components and so on.

+It is a biased set of conventions and configurations that you should bend to your needs.

+It seperates and includes your module from an Angular CLI installation so that you can develop and test your module in the target environment before publishing.

 #### Project structure